 The 5GMS architecture [33] defines in table 4.0.1-1 the list of main features of 5GMS, highlighting whether they are specified for the uplink and/or downlink.
 These features are equally applicable to Haptics media as illustrated in Table 8.3.1-1.

-Editor’s note: Priority of the work in the study on integration in 5G streaming services is on the downlink path, rather than on the uplink content publishing and uplink remote control.

 Table 8.3.1-1applicability of the 5GMS features to haptics enhanced media streaming services.